UK Export Finance: Historic criticisms of ECGD

-In recent years, the ECGD has been heavily criticised for prioritising investment in fossil fuels over renewable energy.
+The ECGD was criticised for prioritising investment in fossil fuels over renewable energy.
 A CAFOD report showed that from 2010 to 2017, an estimated 97% of ECGD energy-related support went to fossil fuel development, principally oil and gas exploration and production in upper-middle-income countries.
 Just 3% went to renewables.
-The Guardian reported that in the 2018–2019 financial year alone, ECGD committed nearly £2 billion in support to fossil fuel projects across the world.
-A parliamentary inquiry called on ECGD to stop funding fossil fuel projects by the end of 2021, citing that the scale of fossil fuel support violated the UK's obligations under the Paris Agreement.
+The Guardian reported that in the 2018–2019 financial year, ECGD committed nearly £2 billion in support to fossil fuel projects across the world.
+A 2019 parliamentary inquiry called on ECGD to stop funding fossil fuel projects by the end of 2021, citing that the scale of fossil fuel support violated the UK's obligations under the Paris Agreement.

+In December 2020, UKEF ended all future support for the fossil fuel sector overseas and is now considered one of the Export Credit Agencies most closely aligned with the 2015 Paris Agreement.

-Weapons exports
+Defence exports

-While in the early years of the decade, the proportion of ECGD's business in support of weapons exports ranged from 30% to 50%, this has now declined to under 1% in 2009–10.
+While historically, the proportion of ECGD's business in support of weapons exports ranged from 30% to 50%, this declined to under 1% in 2009–2010.
+However, it has since increased significantly following Russia's invasion of Ukraine, including a £7.7 billion of support for Poland's NAREW air defence programme.

-ECGD seeks advice on arms sales from the United Kingdom Export Control Organisation (ECO), part of the Department for Business and Trade.
+UKEF seeks advice on arms sales from the United Kingdom Export Control Organisation (ECO), part of the Department for Business and Trade.
 All applications are assessed, on a case-by-case basis, against the consolidated EU and National Arms Export Licensing criteria.

 The ECO's advice is not always followed by the government, though.
 In February 2016, the head of the Export Control Organisation, Edward Bell, advised Business Secretary Sajid Javid that Britain should suspend arms sales to Saudi Arabia.
 This advice was not followed by the business secretary and prime minister.